 - Fair enough!
 But then ask yourself why you are here, or whether this site is even right for your interests and/or personality.
 On G4TW every guest user can access the download links and view the support/tutorial boards; no registration or interaction with other Forum users is necessary.
 These downloads and tutorial boards are probably the main reason you came here for, in the first place?

-Secondly, and due to the nature of our work, our platform tends to attract a lot of heat and vitriol.
-Many people try undermining and sabotaging our work, all the time.
+Secondly, due to the nature of our work our platform tends to attract a lot of heat and vitriol.
+Many different people try undermining and sabotaging our work, all the time.
 Usually they come from an anti-piracy background.
 But sometimes they can also be (semi-)regulars from other piracy-platforms, with an agenda of their own.
 They may try to "help" other users by giving seemingly harmless, but ultimately damaging advice.
 Or they spread fake news about our platform.
 Or they insist our platform hosts viruses and malware.
 A certain margin of (human) error on the side of the user is always possible and will of course be taken into consideration by us when determining further moderating actions.
 Nonetheless, we tend to not give the benefit of the doubt.

 Potential 'accidents' aside, you are more than entitled to whatever negative or otherwise hostile opinions you entertain about G4TW, just not on our platform here.
 Feel free to voice your opinions elsewhere though (and in the process give us free clout ).